prabhat1001/sql-editor/README.md

 1. There was render blocking javascript for google font causing delay, used method mentioned [here](https://pagespeedchecklist.com/asynchronous-google-fonts) to overcome the problem.

-2. Import for `react-ace` editor was long tasks running during page load, Converted it to Lasy loaded component using `React.lazy()` for code-splitting and delaying it's loading.

-3. Only importing used Module in a component from library rather than importing whole library.
+2. Only importing used Module in a component from library rather than importing whole library.

 ## create-react-app